microalps/SunSetRiseLib/README.md

 ## NuGet

-Also available as NuGet Package: [SunSetRiseLibKZ](https://www.nuget.org/packages/SunSetRiseLibKZ/)
+Also available as NuGet Package: [KoenZomers.SunSetRise](https://www.nuget.org/packages/KoenZomers.SunSetRise)

 ## Version History

+Version 1.1.2.0 - August 16, 2017

+Minor update just to accommodate the NuGet package name change to get it aligned with my other NuGet packages

 Version 1.1.1.0 - March 27, 2017